mrochon/b2csamples/README.md

 3. Modify the [IEF policies](https://github.com/mrochon/b2csamples/tree/master/Policies/MultiTenant) to use your tenant and your REST functions.
 You can use my (IEF uploader)[https://github.com/mrochon/b2cief-upload] to do it for you.
 All you need to do is to modify the settings.json file in the Policies folder with your tenant- and app service-specific values.
 4. Deploye the sample multi-tenant app to an Azure service (as above for REST).
 Update it's configuration to use your B2C tenant.
 (Here is an example)[https://github.com/Azure-Samples/active-directory-b2c-dotnetcore-webapp] of how to regsiter the app.

+## UserName with batch user upload

+[Sample policies](https://github.com/mrochon/b2csamples/tree/master/Policies/UserName) with user journeys supporting B2C tenants in which users are/were created using Graph batch upload.